aindriu80/aws-api-gateway-crud-rest-api/README.md

 - **API Testing**: Partial testing of the API has been completed using Postman.
 The POST, GET, and PUT endpoints were tested, and responses were verified successfully.

+- **Testing DELETE Method**: The DELETE method has been implemented and thoroughly tested.
+It correctly handles deletion and provides appropriate responses for both successful deletions and attempts to delete non-existent items (returning "Item not found").

+- **Unit Testing**: Tests Completed: POST (Create), GET (Read), and DELETE (Delete) Lambda functions have corresponding tests that are successfully passing.

 ## Pending/In Progress Tasks

-- **Testing DELETE Method**: While the DELETE method is implemented, additional testing may be needed to verify its behavior with different input cases and ensure proper deletion from the database.

-- **Unit Testing**: Unit tests need to be written for the Lambda functions to ensure their correct behavior during edge cases and error handling.
+- **Unit Testing**: The GET test is facing issues with retrieving the correct item based on the dynamically generated id.
+Currently investigating how to fix this.

 - **Deployment Pipeline**: Set up a CI/CD pipeline for automated deployment using tools like AWS CodePipeline or GitHub Actions.